RIBTAS007/GS-EOP-UI-Development/index.md

 # UI Development : GirlScript Education Outreach

-This is a 10 day crash course of UI Development which will cover almost all the basics required to kickstart UI Development.
+This is a 7 day Bootcamp of UI Development which will cover almost all the basics required to kickstart UI Development.

 ![logo](logo.png)